Readers-Blog/readsandquotes/_posts/2020-03-10-Letting-go-is-not-a-choice.md

 image: \images\posts\leaving.png
 ---

-**Letting go is not a choice.** None of the transformatins of the dying process are a choice...
+**Letting go is not a choice.** None of the transformations of the dying process are a choice...
 Imagine if you will, water rushing towards a drain.

 ― Kathleen Dowling Singh, "_The Grace of Dying_"